kubevirt/user-guide/docs/virtual_machines/templates.md

         defaults.template.kubevirt.io/network: default-network

-Unless otherwise specified, all annotations are meant to be safe defaults, both for performance and compability, and hints for the CNV-aware UI and tooling.
+Unless otherwise specified, all annotations are meant to be safe defaults, both for performance and compatibility, and hints for the CNV-aware UI and tooling.

 #### disk